-Education directly related to employment is defined as education related to a specific occupation, job, or job offer in the case of an recipient adult participant who that has not received a high school diploma or GED HSE.
+Education directly related to employment is defined as education related to a specific occupation, job, or job offer in the case of an adult participant that has not received a high school diploma or HSE.
 The case manager must document the occupation, job, or job offer for which the participant is receiving training.
 Examples of training that may be reported in this category include:

 - Adult Basic Education

 - English as a Second Language (ESL)

-- General Equivalency Diploma High School Equivalency (HSE)
+- High School Equivalency (HSE)

 Monitored study sessions where hours of participation can be documented will be reported in this activity.
-Up to one 1 hour of unsupervised homework time for each hour of class time may be counted for participation in this activity.
-Time counted for participation cannot exceed the hours required or advised by a particular the education program.
+Up to 1 hour of unsupervised homework time for each hour of class time may be counted for participation in this activity.
+Time counted for participation cannot exceed the hours required or advised by the education program.

-Time sheets are maintained daily by the client participant and/or instructor and are certified by the signature of the instructor or other authorized representative of the training institution (school or vendor) or official school/institution/vendor to verify official time and attendance records.
+Time sheets are maintained daily by the participant and/or instructor and are certified by the signature of the instructor or other authorized representative of the training institution (school or vendor) to verify official time and attendance records.
 Documentation must be available in the case file to support all actual hours of participation claimed in the monthly NEON calendar.